Cardiff Case Studies

 We have developed the Cardiff Case Studies initiative to help our contemporary research inform and inspire the teaching of Geography in classrooms across the UK.

-Developed together with the School of Earth and Ocean Sciences, these short research summaries undertaken by our academics are designed to be relevant to school syllabi and can be downloaded by Geography teachers and students free of charge.
+Developed together with the School of Earth and Environmental Sciences, these short research summaries undertaken by our academics are designed to be relevant to school syllabi and can be downloaded by Geography teachers and students free of charge.

 Initially supported by the Higher Education Academy Learning and Teaching Enhancement Fund, the initiative has the following aims: